Our goal is to provide opportunities for runners of all levels. Please check this page for times and locations of group

 This is what to expect at our group runs:

 ● We gather into a circle, for announcements and introductions.

 ● Then, everyone takes off, falling in with other runners going the same pace, making new friends and, magically, the miles just fly by.

 If you’re a new runner, we want to make sure you make lots of running friends to provide oodles of support and to make sure you look forward to the next run.
 Honestly, our goal – and I’m not kidding – is to make group run day your favorite day of the week.
 So, make sure the group run leader knows you’re new.
-I, Debbie Voiles, am normally the group run leader, but on occasions when I can’t be there, other members sometimes take over as host.
+I, Debbie Voiles, am normally the group run leader, but on occasions when I can’t be there, Loren Reed, my assistant, or other members take the lead.

 The time frame for group runs is two hours for Saturday, and an hour for the other four weekly runs.
 If you are doing more miles than you can complete in that time frame, we encourage you to make arrangements for water and a buddy to run with.

 Slower traffic should always stay to the right on a trail.
 Listen out for cyclists who should call out “On your left,” and be sure to give them room.
 Also, keep an eye out, because some cyclists may forget to call out.

 Do people sometimes start early or late?
 Yes, many people do, but they make plans for this part of the run on their own.
 If you start early – and many people do – please make plans with another runner or runners (s) to ensure that you don’t end up running alone.
 Also, wear a head lamp if you’ll be starting in the dark, and wear reflective clothing.
 The Facebook group wall is a great place to make plans if you want to start early.
 Often, many people make plans to meet an hour before the main group; they start early and then return to the starting location to join everyone else and be in the group photo.

 Who can join us?